The authentic, eye-catchy dangling spiderettes of the Spider plant become more prominent when ideal light requirements are met.

 2. Light Duration

-Provide your indoor Spider plant with 8 to 10 hours of indirect bright sunlight daily.
+Provide your indoor Spider plant with 8-10 hours of indirect bright sunlight daily.

 You can keep outdoor ones in partial shade, protected from direct sun exposure.